 About Sociology at Lindenwood University

-The Lindenwood University Division of Psychology and Sociology offers a bachelor of arts (BA) degree in sociology requiring 45 credit hours.
+The Lindenwood University Anthropology & Sociology department offers a bachelor of arts (BA) degree in sociology requiring 45 credit hours.

 When you major in sociology at Lindenwood University, you will gain a broad global perspective for understanding society and its relationship to individual and group behavior.
 Courses within this degree program will help prepare you for a broad range of careers in law, government service, business, counseling, journalism, social services, urban policy development, teaching, international relations, consulting, and statistical survey research.